Why is scent so useful to hotels?

 “We know how powerful scent can be in memory and memory formation.
 So, in a hotel, it makes sense to use some kind of signature scent as a unique sensory experience, which will reinforce memories and, when you visit, access those memories you formed there.”

-Can you tell us about the differences of using scent in hospitality as opposed to retail?
+What are the differences between using scent in hospitality vs retail?

 Do hotels do scenting well, in your opinion?

 “Sometimes.
 Using scent effectively is a mix of science and art.
 For example, a hotel may want smells to go with its Christmas celebrations.
 But to maximize any effect, the aroma needs to be congruent with the experience.
 So if you link Christmas music with the scent of lavender, it’s incongruent and confuses the brain.
 It’s about a good fit.”

 There are many different kinds of hotels.
 How should they use scent to express their different experiences and values?

 “There are two ways.
 One is to use scent as a brand asset, like a logo.
 The other is to use scent to influence the experience.
 Whether it’s a calm place or a party atmosphere – whatever it’s meant to be.
 Scent, when well chosen, can amplify each experience.”

 Why should we use scent experts in hotels?

 “An average person will say, “I like that spicy smell”.
 But a scent expert (or blender) will know if it’s spicy in a gingery way or a peppery way.
 That’s where experts come in: to work out what the scent means in detail and how to apply it.
 Ideally, in practice you want a scent that an average person will directly link to the experience, to evoke a consistent response.
 Complicated scents may only mean something to one person.”